About UNDP in Lao PDR

 UNDP in Lao PDR works with the Government to build on the impressive progress in economic growth and poverty reduction that has been made over the past two decades.
-The proportion of poor people has dropped from 46 percent in 1992 to 27.6 percent of the population in 2008 and annual growth rates have averaged nearly 8% over the past 5-years.
+The proportion of poor people has dropped from 46 percent in 1992 to 23 percent of the population in 2012, and annual growth rates are above 7%.

 However, these achievements have been accompanied by widening gaps between rich and poor, women and men, ethnic groups, and residents of different regions of the country.
-Poverty and near-poverty remain widespread in rural areas, standing at nearly twice the rate of that in urban areas.
-Ensuring that growth is achieved with equity and benefits poor people is central to UNDP’s role in assisting the country with a smooth transition to middle-income status.
+Poverty and near-poverty remain widespread in rural areas, standing at nearly three times the rate of that in urban areas.
+Ensuring that growth is achieved with equity and benefits poor people is central to UNDP’s role in assisting the country in a smooth transition to middle-income status.

-We work toward achievement of the Millennium Development Goals (MDGs), the Government’s 7th National Socio-Economic Development Plan 2011-2015 and Lao PDR’s aim to graduate from Least Developed Country status by 2020.
+We work to localise the post-2015 global development agenda with he Sustainable Development Goals (SDGs) at its core, to implement the the Government’s next, 8th National Socio-Economic Development Plan 2016-2020 with its main aim to graduate from Least Developed Country status.

 UNDP promotes effective, open decision making to improve governance in Lao PDR, supporting the Government’s strategic plan for effective governance through 2020.
 This is central to consolidating the impressive national development progress already achieved in many areas and ensuring that growth benefits all people in the country and does not harm the environment.
 We are committed to reduce the impact of unexploded ordnance (UXO) that continues to destroy lives and hinder development efforts.

-UNDP’s strategic role as co-chair of the Round Table, with the government, is resulting in international donors’ priorities and financing becoming more closely aligned with national development goals.
-The Round Table Process effectively identifies key development focus areas and directs necessary resources to meet those needs.
+UNDP’s strategic role as the supporter of the National Round Table Process, the country's main development forum, including UNDP's role as co-chair of the National Round Table Meeting with the government, is resulting in international donors’ priorities and financing becoming more cl osely aligned with national development goals.
+The Round Table Process effectively identifies key development focus areas and directs necessary resources to meet the needs.
 For example, as a result of attention by the Round Table Process, the Government has developed a multi-sectoral nutrition plan, committed to provide a free maternal health care package and is more closely reviewing the quality of foreign direct investment.

 The first community radio station in Khoun district, Xieng Khouang Province, led to 70 percent more women in the district using health facilities when pregnant and 50 percent more women, particularly from the Hmong ethnic group, now vaccinating their children.
 The Government and UNDP are looking to establish community radios in the country’s 47 poorest districts.